jakobrichert/jakobrichert/README.md

 Currently at **DLF Seeds**, leading R&D system consolidation across 79 crop species — migrating decades of legacy breeding data into a unified platform, and building React/Next.js middleware to integrate laboratory and field equipment.

-Previously rebuilt the IoT platform at **Arctic Spas** from the ground up — embedded Linux firmware (Yocto), MQTT infrastructure, and manufacturing automation for 50,000+ connected devices.
+Previously helped rebuild the IoT platform at **Arctic Spas** — embedded Linux firmware (Yocto), MQTT infrastructure, and manufacturing automation for 50,000+ connected devices.

 ## What I'm working on